voyager1winterberry/cse372-01srs/srsV5-0.md

 ***4.3.1.2.1*** Verify that Gymgoers shall have the ability to access workout videos

 ### 4.3.2 Functions Verification <a name="4.3.2-functions-verification" />
-Verify that this section is responsible for explaining MyJym’s ability to perform to the User’s standard.
+Verify that this section is responsible for explaining myJym’s ability to perform to the User’s standard.
 These functions are split up into sections that explain the procedure of the MyJym application in how to perform or complete tasks.

 #### 4.3.2.1 My Video Verification <a name="4.3.2.1-my-video-verifiaction" />